joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5959189/2024/11/30/arizona-state-arizona-cam-skattebo-heisman-big-12/

 **'It's an investment': Wild content with price paid for David Jiricek**\
-`While some may see the price for Jiricek as a haul, the Wild got a player they've long coveted.
+`Though some might see the price for Jiricek as a haul, the Wild got a player they've long coveted.
 `\
 https://nytimes.com/athletic/5959204/2024/11/30/wild-david-jiricek-trade-blue-jackets/